 The IAS 37.14 recognition test and why “probable” trips people up

 IAS 37.14 sets out the recognition criteria.
-Three conditions must hold simultaneously: a present obligation exists as a result of a past event, it is probable that an outflow of economic benefits will be required to settle the obligation, and the amount can be reliably estimated.
-If any one fails, you’re either in contingent liability territory (disclose) or you do nothing (if the possibility of outflow is remote).
+Three conditions must hold at the same time: a present obligation exists as a result of a past event, it is probable that an outflow of economic benefits will be required to settle the obligation, and the amount can be reliably estimated.
+If any one fails, you’re either in contingent liability territory (disclose) or you do nothing (when the possibility of outflow is remote).

 “Probable” under IFRS means more likely than not.
 That’s a 50%+ threshold.

-This is lower than the “probable” threshold under US GAAP (which sits closer to 75% to 80% in practice), and the difference matters when auditing entities with dual reporting obligations or when using US-originated templates.
+That sits below the “probable” threshold under US GAAP (which runs closer to 75% to 80% in practice), and the difference matters when auditing entities with dual reporting obligations or when using US-originated templates.
 If your client’s legal counsel says “the claim is more likely than not to result in a payment,” IAS 37.14 is satisfied.
 You don’t need near-certainty.

 Present obligation versus possible obligation: where the line falls

-IAS 37.15 clarifies: in rare cases, it is not clear whether a present obligation exists.
-In those cases, a past event is deemed to give rise to a present obligation if, taking account of all available evidence, it is more probable than not that a present obligation exists at the reporting date.
+IAS 37.15 clarifies that in rare cases, it is not clear whether a present obligation exists.
+When that happens, a past event is deemed to give rise to a present obligation if, taking account of all available evidence, it is more probable than not that a present obligation exists at the reporting date.
 If that threshold isn’t met, the entity discloses a contingent liability (unless the possibility of outflow is remote).

 Constructive obligations add complexity.
 IAS 37.10 defines a constructive obligation as one that derives from an entity’s actions where the entity has indicated to other parties that it will accept certain responsibilities, and as a result has created a valid expectation that it will discharge those responsibilities.
 A company that has consistently honoured product warranties beyond the contractual period has created a constructive obligation.
 What matters here is the pattern of behaviour, not the individual sale.

-Your working paper should explicitly state whether each provision is based on a legal or constructive obligation, identify the past event, and cite the evidence supporting the conclusion that a present obligation exists at the reporting date.
+Your working paper should explicitly state whether each provision is based on a legal or constructive obligation and identify the past event.
+Cite the evidence supporting your conclusion that a present obligation exists at the reporting date.

 Measurement: expected value versus most likely outcome